herawenn/communityBot/README.md

     * Python 3.8 or higher (recommended: 3.9+)
     * `discord.py` library: `pip install discord.py`
     * `sqlite3` library (built-in with Python)
+    * A Shodan API key
+    * A Censys API ID and Secret
+    * A Censys GPT API Key
     * A Dehashed API key (for OSINT searches)
-    * A Google Gemini API key (for AI interaction, optional)

 2. **Configuration File (`config.json`):**
     * Create a `config.json` file in the root of your bot's directory with the following structure: